IF YOU ARE DISSATIFIED WITH THE DECISION AFTER YOUR TRIAL, OUR OHIO appellate ATTORNEYS CAN HELP CORRECT THE SITUATION.

-An appeal can address all aspects of the final decision or the process and procedures used to obtain the final decision.
+An appeal can address all aspects of the final decision, or the process and procedures used to obtain the final decision.
 An experienced appellate attorney will review your case for both factual and legal errors.
-However, many of the issues cannot be discovered until after the transcript of the trial is obtained and reviewed.
+Many of the issues cannot be discovered until after the transcript of the trial is obtained and reviewed.
 An appeal can take several months to over a year to complete from start to finish regardless of whether a cross-appeal is filed or not.

 There are at least two parties to every case, and appeals are no different.
-If you were successful at trial and received a favorable judgment from the court, but the opposing party has filed an appeal, you should contact an experienced appellate attorney to defend your judgment from the other party’s appeal.
-Likewise, an experienced appellate attorney can review your case to determine whether you too have issues that you may want addressed in the court of appeals through a cross-appeal.
+If you were successful at trial and received a favorable judgment from the court, but the opposing party has filed an appeal, you should contact an attorney immediately.
+A knowledgeable appellate attorney can review your case to determine whether there are issues from your side to address through a cross-appeal.
 A cross-appeal is an appeal that you file only after the other party files their initial notice of appeal.

 Sometimes an appeal is not the best answer to your legal situation.
 In certain circumstances, the filing of a motion to vacate the decision or modify the decision is the better strategy for your situation.
-Additionally, if you are outside of the window when an appeal can be filed, there still might be options for you other than an appeal.
-Our attorneys can assist you in determining your best legal strategy to address your needs and concerns.
-Click here to schedule a consultation. (link to contact page)
+If you are outside the window when an appeal can be filed, there still may be options for you.
+A good attorney can assist you in determining your best legal strategy to address your needs and concerns.

 The information contained in this website is provided for informational purposes only and should not be construed as legal advice on any matter.